 "I climbed into the ring, and the match continued.

-“‘Nice juice, huh?’
+"‘Nice juice, huh?’
 I said to Vader as he set me up for a monstrous forearm to the head.
 I blocked his third forearm and threw a blow of my own.
-When this happened, a fan’s videotape clearly shows something falls off the side of my head…
+When this happened, a fan’s videotape clearly shows something falling off the side of my head…

 "Because two of our referees had been injured on the tour and had been sent home, a referee from France had been flown in.
 Because he spoke no English, he was unable to tell me that he had picked up a part of my body and was holding it in his hand.